 VCS has staff based in Windhoek that provides first-level support and VCS provides 24x7 telephone and email support from their offices in South Africa (Johannesburg & Cape Town) and Nairobi, Kenya.

 Does VCS offer any Bitcoin products?

-Currently VCS does not support Bitcoin.
+Currently, VCS does not support Bitcoin.
 VCS will continue to monitor Bitcoin activity as well as any other innovative payment solutions and should they feel that Merchants will benefit from these solutions, then VCS will provide them.
-The Payments Industry is ever-evolving and it is in VCS and their clients' best interest to stay abreast of new technology.
+The Payments Industry is ever-evolving and it is in VCS and their client's best interest to stay abreast of new technology.

 VCS is slightly more affordable than Peach Payments.
 They also support both South African and Namibian bank accounts.
 They also have a much bigger African footprint than Peach Payments.
 This makes VCS the best solution for most Namibian businesses and a very good option for people in other African countries, including South Africa.

 Regardless of the option you choose, it is extremely important to consider allowing online payments for your business as it could make your business more scalable and ultimately more profitable.
 Keep in mind that whatever your business is, you are most likely sending invoices to clients.
-Which means you are in a position where you could make things easier for your clients by allowing them to settle invoices online and by streamlining this with a billing system.
+This means you are in a position where you could make things easier for your clients by allowing them to settle invoices online and by streamlining this with a billing system.
 All of this could save you a tremendous amount of time and effort, and money.